 “It’s not surprising that organizations want to strengthen their information security posture to avoid a fine.
 But careful consideration should also be applied to the impact on the reputation of companies that received negative publicity from fines, or even just waning notices.
 This is likely to harm their profit margins for years to come.”

 When you take actionable steps toward improving your data security processes, you also take a step toward improving the visibility and reliability of your business for years to come.
 Finally, ISO certification allows you to streamline and improve processes and strategies.
 An ISO 27001 audit requires you to keep your IT systems up to date, install new antivirus protection, and follow applications mandated by guidelines.
-While it’s true that a data breach or cyber attack could always happen, and there’s no real way to prevent it altogether, compliance is an excellent way to demonstrate that you’ve considered the risks and taken active steps to address them.
+This helps close security loopholes and protect your organization from threats both now and in the future, no matter what your organization stands to face.

 This makes you less vulnerable to a cyber attack and helps promote security and peace of mind for your entire organization.